1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By Joy Taylor, Editor

-That said, your chances of being audited or otherwise hearing from the IRS escalate depending on various factors, including the complexity of your return, the types and amounts of deductions or other tax breaks you claim, the business you're engaged in, and whether you own foreign assets.
-Math errors may draw IRS inquiry, but they'll rarely lead to a full-blown exam.
-Although there's no sure way to avoid an IRS audit, these 20 red flags could increase your chances of unwanted attention from the IRS.
+The bad news is that your chances of being audited or otherwise hearing from the IRS increase (sometimes significantly) if there are certain "red flags" in your return.
+For instance, the IRS is more likely to eyeball your return if you claim certain tax breaks, your deduction or credit amounts are unusually high, you're engaged in certain businesses, or you own foreign assets.
+Math errors could also draw an extra look from the IRS, but they usually don't lead to a full-blown exam.
+In the end, though, there's no sure way to predict an IRS audit, but these 20 red flags could certainly increase your chances of unwanted attention from the IRS.

 The IRS gets copies of all the 1099s and W-2s you receive, so be sure you report all required income on your return.
 IRS computers are pretty good at matching the numbers on the forms with the income shown on your return.
 A mismatch sends up a red flag and causes the IRS computers to spit out a bill.
 If you receive a 1099 showing income that isn't yours or listing incorrect income, get the issuer to file a correct form with the IRS.